Rowing Technique and Rowing Workouts

 - Rowing coaches typically advise that each muscle group should get about three to five reps of stretches, with each stretch held for 10 to 20 seconds each.

 - The longer and more intense your workout, the more you should stretch beforehand.

 The first video below is from WaterRower, a leading brand of water rowing machine.
-This video begins with neck stretches, then moves to the arms, core and lower body.
+This video begins with neck stretches, then moves on to the arms, core, and lower body.
 All of these stretches are done while the trainee is seated on the machine.
-(In the next video, no rowing machine is involved.)
-We like this video because it’s thorough and easy to follow.

 The next video from The Stretching Institute shows rowing stretches done without an indoor rower.
-It’s helpful if you’re preparing for rowing outdoors or inside.
+It’s helpful if you’re preparing for rowing outdoors.
 This video guides you through a 10 minute stretch routine.
-Like the WaterRower routine above, it starts with neck exercises and moves down the body.
+Like the WaterRower routine above, it starts with neck exercises and then moves down the body.

 Warm-up exercises, like stretches, can be done on the rowing machine.
-The most relevant warm-up exercise routine breaks down the full rowing cycle.
-In other words, it consists of partial stroke movements as seen in the “how to row” video above.
-Over about 10 minutes, these partial movements build up into a full stroke.
-Here’s a summary:
+The best warm-up routine breaks down the full rowing cycle.
+In other words, it consists of partial stroke movements that build up to a full stroke over 10 minutes.